gustmtofoli/Coord/README.md

 - If you are in Linux (Debian/Ubuntu based), install the dependencies going to requirements folder and executing the following command: make install-dependecies-ubuntu-16.04 or install-dependecies-ubuntu-18.04.
 If you are in Windows, you can jump to the next step.

-- Open the requirements/requirements.in your RStudio and install all the packages in the file.
+- Open the requirements/requirements.R in your RStudio and install all the packages in the file.

 - If you've done all the steps above, open the ui.R or server.R in your RStudio and click on the button 'Run' in the top right corner of the editor.
 This will run the shiny application.